Power outages at offices, MRT stations in central Singapore

 "They also apologised for the inconvenience."

-SBS Transit said that seven stations on the North-East Line - HarbourFront, Outram Park, Chinatown, Clarke Quay, Dhoby Ghaut, Boon Keng and Potong Pasir - were affected.
+Mr Ho Shao Dong, who was at Bras Basah Complex next to the hotel, said it appeared that the whole building experienced a blackout.

-"This was due to a dip in the power grid network.
-Emergency lights were turned on during this period which lasted less than 25 minutes," said Ms Tammy Tan, senior vice-president of corporate communications at SBS Transit.
+Ms Vera Ang, who works at Wilby Central along Queen Street, said that the lights in her office blacked out "for a second" and the Wi-Fi stopped working.

-SP Group said that its officers were immediately deployed to the affected areas.
+SP Group said that its officers were immediately deployed to the areas affected by the power outages.

 "Our priority is to restore supply as safely and quickly as possible.
 Supply has been restored to most of these locations," it said in an update on Facebook at about 2.30pm.